 Birth determines the caste.
-Mostly in ancient but is still present in med.
-India.
+Mostly developed in ancient times but is still present in India.
 It is a particular characteristic of Indian society & without understanding the caste system Indian Society is not fully understood.
 The word caste comes from 'Casta' a portugese word & it means difference in birth a race.
 It (syst.) is based on 'Varna system ? means colour syst.
 They are mainly Four Brahmin, Kshastriyas, Vaishya & Sudra.
 But of course these have many sub-castes

 Analog - marriage in the same caste and pratilog marriage but low & high caste Analog – home of any & pratilog – hyper gamy.

 According to Mazumdar & Madan – 'Caste is a closed class' i.e. class refers to people based on property, business, occupation i.e. one can't change his own caste system by can change the class system & can be a member of many classes at the same time.
 You belong to a caste by birth & can't change it later & one has is follow the set rules & regulations & gets punishment on their violation & one can even be thrown out of his caste. i.e. If one dares to go out of his caste he can never return.
 In class one may change it with effort like in a illiterate class one can became literate & therefore go over to the literate class i.e. caste is hereditary in nature & once born in a caste one can't change it.

 The development of 4 castes in India took place from the Varnas.
 Varna was not strictly based on birth & one could change his Varna.
 It was based on "Karma theory" Parashurama became kshatriya by karma from a Brahmin Vishwamitra was a Kshatriya & became Brahmin.
 This is not allowed in caste system.